Care home resident dies after being hit by LPG truck

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Senior Sergeant Anthony Bond, of Dunedin, said police were called to Middleton Rd about 12.15pm yesterday.
+Senior Sergeant Anthony Bond said police were called to Middleton Rd in Dunedin about 12.15pm yesterday.

 A truck delivering gas to a commerical premises had reversed out, driving over a 62-year-old occupant of the St Clair Park Residential Centre.